joe-niland/laravel-api-guide/Laravel-and-PHP-Best-Practices.md

 1. Implement the DRY principle: **D**on't **R**epeat **Y**ourself.
 Any time you see a given piece of logic appear twice, implement it in a base class or helper method.
 Having the logic in one location makes it much easier to change this logic in future, rather than having to find every place it is implemented.

-    In Laravel, you can implement generic helper functions in a reusable way by defining them in classes within `app/lib/`.
-Once you have done this add this path to `app/start/global.php` within the `ClassLoader::addDirectories` array.
-You can then call them from anywhere in your application.
+    In Laravel, you can implement generic helper functions in a reusable way by defining them in classes within `app/lib/` or `app/helpers/`.
+Once you have done this add these classes' paths to `composer.json` in the "autoload" section, e.g.:

+    ```
+    "autoload": {
+      "classmap": [
+          "database"
+      ],
+      "files": [
+          "app/lib/http-helpers.php"
+      ]
+    },
+    ```

+    You can then call them from anywhere in your application, therefore this approach should be used for functions that will be used a lot throughout your app.

     This type of global function is not the ideal method because it is not clear exactly how to use the functions, or where they are used.